-The eye-catching artworks will be put on display in locations across the city through the summer of 2026, creating a free, easily accessible, must-see spectacle for adults and children of all ages, whether they already love art or are yet to discover its magical appeal, with the added bonus of prompting people to get up and get moving outdoors.
+The eye-catching lighthouses will be put on display in locations across the city through the summer of 2026, creating a free, easily accessible, must-see spectacle for adults and children of all ages, whether they already love art or are yet to discover its magical appeal, with the added bonus of prompting people to get up and get moving outdoors.

 A Wild in Art Event